izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/liquidity_manager/mint.rst

     rightPoint <= pool.rightMostPt()
     rightPoint - leftPoint < 400000

-7. specify or compute tokenA's and tokenB's max undecimal amount in this mint (optional)
+7. Specify or compute tokenA's and tokenB's max undecimal amount (optional)
 ----------------------------------------------------------------------------------------

-sometimes, our app's user wants to know the amount of tokenA when he fill amount of tokenB or amount of tokenB when he fill tokenA.
+Sometimes, a user wants to know the amount of tokenA when he fill amount of tokenB or vise versa.

-so, we provide a function named `calciZiLiquidityAmountDesired()` in sdk to do this calculation
+Here we provide a function named `calciZiLiquidityAmountDesired()` in sdk to do this calculation.

-suppose we want to specify max decimal amount of tokenA ( token named testA) is 100
+Suppose we want to specify max decimal amount of tokenA ( token named testA) to be 100,

 .. code-block:: typescript
     :linenos:

     const maxTestA = new BigNumber(100).times(10 ** testA.decimal)

-and we can compute corresponding undecimal amount of tokenB ( token named testB)
+then we can compute the corresponding undecimal amount of tokenB ( token named testB).

 .. code-block:: typescript
     :linenos: